Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

-In May 2018, the Senate passed a bill that will give Americans unlimited free credit freezes and unfreezes per year.
-This new law will eliminate fees associated with credit freezes and can provide an extra layer of security.
-The law is expected to go into effect sometime in September 2018.
+In May 2018, the Senate passed a bill that gave Americans unlimited free credit freezes and unfreezes per year.
+This law eliminated fees associated with credit freezes and could provide an extra layer of security.
+The law went into effect in September 2018.

-Parents are excited about another aspect of the law that will allow parents or guardians of children under 16 to freeze a child’s credit.
-Currently, this is dependent on the credit bureau and the state.
-Since children under 16 often haven’t established a credit file yet, the new law will let parents create one through the bureaus and then freeze it.
+The law also allows parents or guardians of children under 16 to freeze a child’s credit.
+Since children under 16 often haven’t established a credit file yet, the law lets parents create one through the bureaus and then freeze it.

 Freezing your credit prevents criminals from using your info to access your line of credit.
 It provides an extra layer of protection by requiring a PIN and “thawing” of credit to open a credit card or loan in your name.
 The freeze doesn’t impact your credit score.

 This protection has a huge upside.
 However, there are some downsides too.
 Once you place a credit freeze, also known as a security freeze, you’ll encounter a lot of legwork to lift it.
 You’ll need to remember the PIN associated with the freeze and contact each credit bureau to lift it.
-You’ll also find that the “thawing” process could be long, which means you cannot get credit in a hurry.
+You’ll also find that the “thawing” process could take a while, which means you cannot get credit in a hurry.

 Finally, a common misconception is that a credit freeze can prevent identity theft.
 It only disables the criminal’s ability to open new credit accounts, which certainly reduces the impact of fraud on the victim.
-However, you will need to do more to help protect yourself from identity theft and account takeover fraud.
+However, there are other steps you can take to help protect yourself from identity theft and account takeover fraud.

 Now that you know the pros and cons, should you place a credit freeze?
 The answer to that is whether fast credit or security will simplify your life.

 Credit freezes can be inconvenient if you’re applying for a mortgage, credit card or personal loan.
-So, if you know that you’ll be opening one of those products, you shouldn’t place a credit freeze.
+So, if you know that you’ll be opening one of those products, you may not want to place a credit freeze.
 If you already have a credit freeze, you’ll need to lift it.
 A credit freeze can take anywhere from 15 minutes to three days to lift/thaw.